containers/toolbox/doc/toolbox-create.1.md

 `registry.fedoraproject.org`.
 The container is created with `podman create`, and its entry point is set to `toolbox init-container`.

-Toolbox containers and images are tagged with the version of the OS that corresponds to the content inside them.
+By default, toolbox containers are tagged with the version of the OS that corresponds to the content inside them.

 ### Entry Point